-Durability of response is the time until response is lost; response is lost at the first time point when the average change from baseline in Hb is < 1.5 g/dL (the average of all time points from Week 16) or the patient receives a transfusion or the patient discontinues treatment or the study.
+Durability of response is the time until response is lost; response is lost at the first time point when the average change from Baseline in Hb is < 1.5 g/dL (the average of all time points from Week 24) or the patient receives a transfusion or the patient discontinues treatment or the study, or the patient receives prohibited medication.
 Durability of response will be analyzed as a time to event variable with Kaplan-Meier statistics provided.
 Only patients randomized to pegcetacoplan in Part A who achieved the primary endpoint at Week 24 will be included in this analysis.
 The time to event will be defined as the time the patient achieved the primary endpoint at Week 24 until the earliest time durability of response (as defined above) is lost.